pedrodeoliveira/fastapi-tdd-docker/README.md

 ![CI/CD status](https://github.com/pedrodeoliveira/fastapi-tdd-docker/workflows/CI/CD%20status/badge.svg)

-This repository is based on the paid course with the same name from [testdriven.io](https://testdriven.io), with some minor custom modifications.
+This repository is based on the paid course with the same name from [testdriven.io](https://testdriven.io), with some minor custom modifications (original repo [here](https://github.com/testdrivenio/fastapi-tdd-docker)).
 The project consists in the development of an asynchronous **text summarization API** following Test-Driven Development (TDD) practices.
 The API follows RESTful design principles and enables the typical CRUD operations on the *summaries* entities.

 ## Technologies